systemcarl/weblog/outlines/hello-world.md

         - science,
         - and anything else that interests me.

+## Master of None
+- I am far from a leading expert in any one of these fields.
+    - I excel at learning new skills and transferring expertise between disciplines.
+    - Researching new topics is a significant part of my work.
+- Anything I find that is not widely known or well documented is reported here.
+    - These articles include software development tips and guides:
+        - [Mocking Svelte 5 Components].

 ## Committing to Open Development
 - I write semi-regular development logs (DevLogs), documenting all my open projects.